 Based on some recent data, read our recent blog on “The high cost of losses and theft for RTIs”, and some simple insight into the pool of RTIs deployed, it is quite straightforward to determine the “value at risk” (VAR) associated with the loss of RTI within your company.

 The underlying framework is based on the idea that VAR is a function of the value of the pool of RTI’s, and the impact of losses, theft, mismanagement and negligence.
-The value of the pool is simply the volume (Q) of items times their average price (P), whilst the impact is tied to several (industry specific) external risk drivers (R) and the internal control framework (C, which is the collection of mitigating actions taken to manage and control the proper application of the RTIs).
+The value of the pool is simply the volume (Q) of items times their average.
+P price (P), whilst the impact is tied to several (industry specific).
+External risk drivers (R) and the internal control framework (C).
+The framework which is the collection of mitigating actions taken to manage and control the proper application of the RTIs.

 Expressed as a formula: VAR = f (Q, P, R, C)